-The Department of Computer Science prepares students for these roles by offering a Bachelor of Science in Computer Science (B.S.C.S.) degree, a Bachelor of Arts (B.A.) degree with a major in Computer Science, a Bachelor of Science in Informatics (B.S.I.) degree with a major in bioinformatics, a Master of Science in Computer Science, an Online Master of Science in Computer Science, and a Doctor of Philosophy in Computer Science.
+The Department of Computer Science prepares students for these roles by offering a Bachelor of Science in Computer Science (B.S.C.S.) degree, a Bachelor of Arts (B.A.) degree with a major in Computer Science, a Bachelor of Science in Informatics (B.S.I.) degree with a major in bioinformatics or data science, a Master of Science in Computer Science, an Online Master of Science in Computer Science, and a Doctor of Philosophy in Computer Science.

-A Computer Science minor is offered for students in other programs.
+A Computer Science minor and Data Science minor are offered for students in other programs.

 The mission of the Computer Science Department is to provide a transformational educational experience in a Christian context through personalized mentoring and instruction, advanced scholarship, professional practice, and service that prepares our graduates for lifelong learning and ethically responsible leadership in the field.

 We seek to be an outstanding Computer Science Department, known for quality education and leading edge research.